 For this article, I took pictures of trees and fruits of Sonneratia caseolaris, which, together with S. alba, is the most widely distributed Sonneratia species from Eastern Africa via Southeast Asia to Micronesia.
 See the distribution map below.

 Sonneratia trees grow directly at the edge of brackish water in marine environments.
 People on the water’s edge often plant them to stabilize the riverbanks.
-Botanically, Sonneratias are interesting plants, as they utilize ultrafiltration to prevent salt overload in their system.
-And they extrude salt via their leaves.
-It was even suggested that they deposit salt in their leaves, which will be shed when not required anymore.
+Botanically, Sonneratias are fascinating plants, as they utilize ultrafiltration to prevent salt overload in their system.
+They extrude salt via their leaves.
+It was even suggested that they deposit salt in their leaves, which will be shed when no longer required.
 Plus, their roots are pneumatophores for breathing oxygen and stabilizing the plant structure.

 Mangrove apples will flower from October to December, and the fruits will be ripe for harvesting from November to March.
 For further description of the plant, see here.